Episodes

 Raised with the weight of Log Kya Kahenge — the South Asian need to manage what everyone else thinks — they spent decades being good daughters, good wives, good mothers.
 Now they're asking what do we actually want?

 Auntie Please is their answer.
-Each episode they sit down with therapists and expert — unlearning the old script and figuring out how to show up as their fullest selves.
+Each episode they sit down with therapists and experts — unlearning the old script and figuring out how to show up as their fullest selves.

 If you're a South Asian woman in midlife wondering if it's too late to start over — it's not.
 Join the conversation now.